qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 ......

-The left part of the window is a section with five panels that can be used to add new elements to the model:
+The left part of the window is a section with five panels that can be used to add new elements to the model.
+Most of these panels are docked by default, but you can choose to open or close them by right-clicking on the navigation bar and checking or unchecking them.

 #. :guilabel:`Inputs`: all the :ref:`input parameters <processing_inputs>` that could shape